forcedroidbrain/WishlistExtended/README.md

 Wishlist Extended is a mod for SPT that expands the built-in auto-wishlist system with additional customization options.
 It allows you to control which crafts and hideout upgrades are automatically wishlisted, and also adds support for automatically wishlisting items required for barters.

+A more detailed description and screenshots are available on [SPT Forge](https://forge.sp-tarkov.com/mod/2500/wishlist-extended).

+## Looking for translators
+I'm looking for people who are willing to provide translation for this mod.
+If you want to contribute to this mod by traslating it, please head to the [locales](/WishlistExtendedClient/locales/) directory in `WishlistExtendedClient` and follow instructions inside `README.md` file.

 ## Installation
 1. Make sure that both SPT Client and SPT Server are not running
 2. Head to [releases page](https://github.com/danx91/WishlistExtended/releases)